-Just you wait, I think.
+Just you wait.

 “Alright,” I gulp.
-My hands fiddle with each other in my lap.
-"I–I guess I’m just gonna put this bluntly: I...think the killings that have been happening are because of werewolves.”
+I scratch at the peeling blue nail polish on my fingernails as I speak.
+“I–I guess I’m just gonna put this bluntly...I think the killings that have been happening are because of werewolves.”

 "I know I sound crazy, but hear me out.
 Isn't it weird how people have been dying?
 It's happened at intervals: once a month, and only on the full moon.
 Plus, how they've been attacked in town.
 What they died from was obviously slashes and bites from an animal, yet they were in town where animals usually don't venture to."